 Permitted development rights allow certain limited forms of development without planning permission, as set out in the Town and Country Planning (General Permitted Development) Order 1995.
 The permitted development order has been subject to a number of subsequent amendments.

-The Council is in the process of making ‘non-immediate’ Article 4 Directions for
+The Council made a number of ‘non-immediate’ Article 4 Directions for specific